Predictions of the Nancy Grace Roman Space Telescope Galactic Exoplanet Survey II: Free-Floating Planet Detection Rates: Lightcurves of Free-Floating Planets as seen by Roman

 The continual coverage provided by \romanst enables the detection of the microlensing events caused by free-floating planets without the difficulties faced by ground-based microlensing surveys.
 In this section we explore the light curves of free-floating planets that \romanst might detect, covering a wide range of planet masses.

-We begin with large-mass FFPs and brown dwarfs, which can be challenging to observe from the ground due to their event timescales being comparable to 1 day.
-Figure~\ref{fig:lc_1} shows the light curve for a brown-dwarf-mass lens in the upper panel, and an event with a $\sim$Jupiter-mass lens in the lower panel.
+We begin with large-mass FFPs and brown dwarfs, which can be challenging to observe from the ground due to their event timescales being comparable to several days.
+Figure~\ref{fig:lc_1} shows the light curve for a brown-dwarf-mass lens in the upper panel.
+This example has a relatively long timescale compared to what is expected for typical free-floating planet events, but we include it as an extreme case to demonstrate the confusion with stellar lens events.
 These cases display the density of \romanst~photometry, especially in the lower panel, which has nearly 1000 $3\sigma$-significant \textit{W146} measurements in the time span of roughly 6 days.
 These events will be extremely well characterized, and are nearly guaranteed to have color measurements while the source is magnified.

 Figure \ref{fig:lc_2} show the light curves of events at the opposite end of the detectable FFP mass spectrum.
 A very low-mass lens exhibits modest finite-source effects in the upper panel.
 Much stronger finite-source effects are apparent in the lower panel for a giant source with $\rho\approx10$.
 In the latter case, the magnification saturates at the expected value of $1+2/\rho^2$ (Equation \ref{eqn:fse_peak}), i.e., just $1.02$ in the absence of limb darkening.
 To demonstrate the impact of limb darkening for this event, we use the same event parameters to recompute the magnification using the \citet{lee2009} method as implemented in \texttt{MulensModel} \citep{poleski2018}.
 This is shown as the gray, long-dashed line underlying the simulated event.
 The peak is higher than in the event without limb darkening, and the ``shoulders'' of the top hat drop modestly.
 Even for such extreme finite-source events the impact of limb darkening will be modest on the number of events that pass selection cuts.
 Both events highlight the precision of \romanst photometry.
 The light curves in Figures \ref{fig:lc_1} and \ref{fig:lc_2} are chosen to demonstrate a number of morphologies, photometric precisions, masses, and detection significances of \romanst events.